-- Admission is contingent upon a satisfactory medical and dental examination indicating good general health.
-The medical examination must include evidence of a PPD skin test (or chest xray), and serology for the Hepatitis B surface antigen and antibody.
+- 1. Admission is contingent upon a satisfactory medical and dental examination indicating good general health.
+The medical examination must include evidence of a PPD skin test (or chest x-ray), and serology for the Hepatitis B surface antigen and antibody.
 The Heptavax vaccine is strongly recommended.
-All documentation must be submitted to the Dental Hygiene Program Head no later than August 1 or the student will be dropped from the program at that time. - Current certification in cardiopulmonary resuscitation (CPR) is required for both years of the program.
+All documentation must be submitted to the Dental Hygiene Program Head no later than August 1 or the student will be dropped from the program at that time. - 2.
+Current certification in cardiopulmonary resuscitation (CPR) is required for both years of the program.
 Students are responsible for providing their own malpractice insurance coverage during the two years of the program.
-All documentation must be submitted to the Dental Hygiene Program Head no later than August 1 or the student will be dropped from the program at - All students admitted to the Dental Hygiene Program must attend dental hygiene orientation, register for all classes, and pay their tuition prior to August 1.
-All students are expected to purchase instruments and uniforms at orientation. - Students admitted to the program with academic contingencies in biology, chemistry, or algebra must provide documentation of satisfactory completion of the contingency prior to the
+Insurance is available

-- beginning of fall classes.
+- for purchase after admission to the program.
+This policy, however, is non-refundable.
+All documentation must be submitted to the Dental Hygiene Program Head no later than August 1 or the student will be dropped from the program at that time. - All students admitted to the Dental Hygiene Program must attend dental hygiene orientation, register for all classes, and pay their tuition prior to August 1.
+All students are required to purchase the instrument and supply kit and are expected to order uniforms at orientation.
+If a student withdraws from the program, the kit is non-refundable. - 4.
+Students admitted to the program with academic contingencies in biology, chemistry, or algebra must provide documentation of satisfactory completion of the contingency prior to the beginning of fall classes.
 Failure to meet a stated contingency will result in admission being rescinded. - 5.
 All students admitted to the program without prior experience in the dental field (chairside dental assisting) are required to observe dental and dental hygiene procedures in the dental office of their choice.
 The observation experience must be completed by August 1.
 Assistance in locating practitioners willing to provide observation experience may be provided in meeting this requirement.
 Written documentation of this experience is required; forms will be provided by the Dental Hygiene Program upon admission. - 6.
 Students in the program are responsible for transportation to and from agencies utilized for clinical and community health rotation experiences.